 Joseph and his sons visit his sick father, 1.
 Jacob strengthens himself to bless them, 2.
 He repeats God's promise, 3, 4.
 He takes Ephraim and Manasseh as his own sons, 5, 6.
-He tells Joseph of his mother's grave, 7.
+He tells Joseph about his mother's grave, 7.
 He blesses Ephraim and Manasseh, 8-16.
 He prefers the younger before the elder, 17-20.
 He prophesies their return to Canaan, 21, 22.

 1 And it came to pass after these things, that someone told Joseph, "Behold, your father is sick."
 And he took with him his two sons, Manasseh and Ephraim.
 2 And someone told Jacob, and said, "Behold, your son Joseph comes to you."
 And Israel strengthened himself and sat upon the bed.
 3 And Jacob said to Joseph, "God Almighty appeared to me at Luz in the land of Canaan and blessed me, 4 And said to me, 'Behold I will make you fruitful and multiply you, and I will make you into a multitude of people, and will give this land to your offspring after you for an everlasting possession.'
 5 And now, your two sons, Ephraim and Manasseh, who were born to you in the land of Egypt, before I came to you into Egypt, are mine.
 As Reuben and Simeon, they shall be mine.
 6 And your family, which you beget after them, shall be yours and shall be called after the name of their brothers in their inheritance.
 7 And as for me, when I came from Padan, Rachel died beside me in the land of Canaan, on the way, when yet there was but a little way to come to Ephrath, and I buried her there on the way of Ephrath (the same is Beth-lehem)."